 He - "I would...I want to talk to the Child in the person sat opposite to me. so I might ask something like 'Yeah, but if I stand up for myself I'll be a really bad person' and I would say something like 'who told you standing up for yourself was bad'?
 And usually, sometimes straight away, we get there. and we talk about the implacable Parent, about the emotionally punishing Parent, and you locate where that comes from.
 Once it is located where it comes from, the Child is recognized.
 Once the Child is recognized, the Child can start to be happy.
 'Oh you can see me now, I can relax now' and then we can move into Adult.
 I mean this is why this is why development isn't a bit of counselling, this is all of it.
 Because it is all developmental in the end.
 And this is why I say time isn't linear because all that stuff a person experienced as a child is what is called in Gestalt Unfinished Business' and it keeps sticking around until it is finished.
 And it can never be finished until it is recognized, and recognizing it takes work, it usually takes a lot of work.
 Usually its a bit like, the body going through the windscreen of a car.
 You pick out all the big pieces of glass that's easy, and then for weeks and months and sometimes years later, little tiny pieces that you never noticed before that had worked their way into the skin.
 That's what it's like - is this making sense?"

-My view remains unchanged; acknowledge that life is complicated, embrace the truth that we are making it all up as we go along.
+My view remains unchanged; acknowledge that life is complicated, embrace the truth that we are making the best of it as we go along.
 We are all attempting to navigate the inevitable crashing rocks and stormy seas of life.
 Follow the energy, and trust in love.

 But really, learn to swim!